cosmos/sdk-tutorials/academy/golang-intro/2_basics.md

 r1 := Rectangle{2, 3}
 ```

-And you have access to members through the `.` operator:
+You also have access to members through the `.` operator:

 ```golang
 fmt.Println(r1.a, r1.b)
 ```

-Now, you can declare a method on it:
+Now you can declare a method on it:

 ```golang
 func (r Rectangle) Area() int {